-This picture is a synthetic (or "virtual") image I created on my Macintosh using Persistence Of Vision (POV) Ray-tracing.
+This picture created in 2005 is a synthetic (or "virtual") image I made on my Macintosh using Persistence Of Vision (POV) Ray-tracing.
 The image is built geometrically, using so-called "Constructive Spatial Geometry".

 All the objects are created and assembled by geometrical programming using POV.
 A virtual camera and virtual light sources are then set, and the picture is created ("rendered") by "ray tracing".
-By moving the camera around, you can take any number of 3D pictures of the same scene (see the house project).
-Textures and patterns are also programmed with POV.
+By moving the camera around, you can take any number of 3D pictures of the same scene (see the house project), including panoramic views.
+You can also make animated GIFs (see the moving train).
+Textures and patterns are programmed with POV.

 The real Mac fans will notice that the iMac G4 is a little simplified.
 The screen itself is a dump from my own Mac.